 Loan options I help Orlando first time buyers compare

 Most buyers fit into one of these lanes.
-We will pick the best one based on your credit, income, down payment, and the type of home.
+We will pick the best one based on your credit, income, cash to close, and the type of home.

 FHA

-Often a strong option when you want flexibility and a low down payment path.
+Often a strong option when you want flexibility and a lower cash to close path.

 Conventional low down